Pap Smear (cont.)

 HPV is a sexually transmitted virus that may be spread from one person to another even when the genital sores are not visible.
 Many sexually active people are carriers of HPV, very often without even knowing they are carriers.
 It is estimated that up to 60% of sexually active women harbor this virus on their cervix or in their vaginal area.
 It is not unusual for a woman to be unaware that she has HPV - only to find out that her Pap smear shows evidence of HPV.

-HPV is not curable, although the cellular damage it causes is generally treatable and a vaccine against the nine most commonly found HPV types is available.
-A woman with HPV needs careful and regular long-term medical follow-up to watch for any resulting HPV-associated pre-cancerous cellular changes.
+HPV is not curable, although the cellular damage it causes is generally treatable and vaccines against the most commonly found HPV types are available.

-However, even the so-called "low-risk" HPV strains can still be associated with cervical cancer at some time in the future and not all of the high-risk HPV strain abnormalities will necessarily result in cervical cancer.
-The main use of HPV testing in screening for cervical cancer is for determination of treatment and follow-up recommendations for women with Pap smears interpreted as atypical squamous cells of undetermined significance (ASC-US) .
-Those with positive tests for high risk HPV types and an ASC-US smear are referred for further evaluation.
+The main use of HPV testing in screening for cervical cancer is for determination of treatment and follow-up recommendations for women with Pap smears interpreted as atypical squamous cells of undetermined significance (ASC-US).